wesgrant/electron/docs/api/browser-window.md

   * `thickFrame` Boolean - Use `WS_THICKFRAME` style for frameless windows on Windows, which adds standard window frame.
 Setting it to `false` will remove window shadow and window animations.
 Default is `true`.
-  * `zoomToContentSize` Boolean - The zoom behavior on macOS, accessible by option-clicking the green stoplight button on the toolbar or running the Window > Zoom menu item.
+  * `zoomToPageWidth` Boolean - The zoom behavior on macOS, accessible by option-clicking the green stoplight button on the toolbar or running the Window > Zoom menu item.
 If `true`, the window will grow to the width of the web page, `false` will cause it to zoom to the width of the screen.
 This